The Paradox of Progress: Why Modern Medicine Needs Ancient Wisdom

 If life is easier now, why is anxiety at an all-time high?

 The answer lies in the mismatch between our biology and our environment.
 Our “fight or flight” system was designed for occasional, life-threatening bursts of adrenaline… like running from a predator, such as a tiger or a bear.
-Today, that system is triggered hundreds of times a day by traffic jams, deadlines, and social media likes.
+Today, that same system is triggered hundreds of times a day by traffic jams, deadlines, and social media likes.

 We are swimming in a toxic cocktail of cortisol and adrenaline, not because we are in danger, but because we are over-stimulated.

 Modern medicine is brilliant at treating the consequence of this lifestyle, by giving us calcium-channel-blockers for hypertension, statins for cholesterol, and anxiolytics for stress.
 But it does not address the root cause: the loss of our internal rhythm.
-We have excellent “Sickness Care,” but we are struggling with true “Health Care.”

 Looking Back to Move Forward